Face-to-face events are currently suspended due to the Covid-19 measures.

 In the meantime we have the following interim arrangement.

-Even if you aren’t already a participant you can join the class – to do so, please email Jean email@example.com
+Even if you weren’t a participant before face-to-face classes were suspended, you can join the Zoom sessions – to do so, please email Jean, firstname.lastname@example.org.
+If you aren’t familiar with Zoom, don’t worry, it is straightforward.
+Jean will explain what to do.

-The usual contribution requested per session is £3 but the Branch is offering new participants a free trial for the duration of the lockdown.
-However, if you would like to, you can make a donation to the Branch via our JustGiving page.
+The usual contribution requested per session is £3 but the Branch is offering new participants a free trial for the duration of the Covid-19 restrictions.
+However, donations can be made to the Branch via our JustGiving page.

 Adaptive Yoga Under Normal Circumstances

-The overall aim of the programme is to improve practitioners psychological well-being as well as having a positive effect on mobility problems experienced by people living with Parkinson’s.
+The overall aim of the programme is to improve practitioners’ psychological well-being as well as having a positive effect on mobility problems experienced by people living with Parkinson’s.
+Care-partners can attend.

-- to become familiar with the workings of the mind.
+- become familiar with the workings of the mind

-- to deal with negative thinking and negative emotions.
+- deal with negative thinking and negative emotions

-- basic yoga sequences to improve joint mobility and strength.
+- perform basic yoga sequences to improve joint mobility and strength

-- to use the breath to calm the mind and relax the body.
+- use the breath to calm the mind and relax the body

-- to use therapeutic meditation to acknowledge one’s emotional state of mind.
+- use therapeutic meditation to acknowledge one’s emotional state of mind

-- to use visualisations to deal with pain and/or discomfort.
+- use visualisations to deal with pain and/or discomfort

 The Adaptive Yoga Programme’s aim is to:

-- to strengthen weak muscles and to release tight ones.
+- strengthen weak muscles and release tight ones

-- to give an overall sense of wellbeing and relaxation.
+- give an overall sense of wellbeing and relaxation

-We ask participants with Parkinson’s or their care-partners to make a contribution of £3 to each class.
+We ask participants to make a contribution of £3 to each class.